Propose a Class

 • We are particularly interested in attractive daytime workshops and classes for adults.

-Summer Classes & Workshops for Adults
+Summer for Adults

 Options include: